dskemp/courtdata/content/cases/ot2019/18-1109/index.md

 advocates:
 - "Neal Kumar Katyal"
 - "Oramel H. Skinner"
+roles:
+- "on behalf of the Petitioner"
+- "Solicitor General, Arizona, on behalf of the Respondent"
 tags:
 topics:
 summary: "When a capital sentencing error under Eddings v.
 Oklahoma, 455 U.S. 104, is found on collateral review, a state appellate court may conduct the reweighing of aggravating and mitigating evidence, as permitted by Clemons v.
 Mississippi, 494 U.S. 738, on collateral review."